 THE PURPOSE OF THIS HANDBOOK

 This handbook is designed to give you all the information you need about the concentration in Slavic Literatures and Cultures and the many special offerings of the Slavic Department at Harvard.
 We recommend that you read the handbook in its entirety.
 We have made every attempt to provide the most up-to-date information on course offerings, requirements, off- campus study programs and university resources.
-Please do not hesitate to consult the Director of Undergraduate Studies (DUS), Professor Justin Weir (weir@fas.harvard.edu) about any details regarding your program.
+Please do not hesitate to consult the Director of Undergraduate Studies (DUS), Professor Stephanie Sandler (ssandler@fas.harvard.edu) about any details regarding your program.

 UNDERGRADUATE PROGRAM CONTACTS

-Justin Weir, Curt Hugo Reisinger Professor of Slavic Languages and Literatures and Professor of Comparative Literatures and Director of Undergraduate Studies.
+Stephanie Sandler, Ernest E. Monrad Professor of Slavic Languages and Literatures and Director of Undergraduate Studies.

-Barker #377, weir@fas.harvard.edu
+Barker #321, ssandler@fas.harvard.edu

 Steven Clancy, Senior Lecturer and Director of the Language Program.
 Barker #325, sclancy@fas.harvard.edu

-Jonathan Bolton, Professor and Chair of the Slavic Department.
-Barker #319, jbolton@fas.harvard.edu
+Justin Weir, Curt Hugo Reisinger Professor of Slavic Languages and Literatures, Professor of Comparative Literatures, and Chair of the Slavic Department.
+Barker #377, weir@fas.harvard.edu

 Penelope Skalnik, Department Administrator.